stenehall/wordpress-plugin-no-index/README.md

 -----------

 A clearly visible red “No Index” will show on every page containing the noindex.
-But it wont show up when in admin.
+But it won't show up when in admin.